mawills/40k-sim/README.md

 ### (int) `skill`\*:

 The Ballistic Skill (BS) or Weapon Skill (WS) characteristic of the weapon.
-The weapon requires a hit roll of this value or higher in order to count as a successful hit.
+A hit roll of this value or higher is required for a successful hit.

 ### (int) `strength`\*: